psrenergy/ncp-release-notes/docs/home.md

 * Added the Discrete Generation for Hydro Power Plants.
 * Added the possibility of definition for System Secondary Spinning Reserve Requirements in 15/30 minutes.
 * Added the individual Generic Generation Constraints for:
-  * Hydro Power Plants.
+  * Hydro Power Plants
-  * Thermal Power Plants.
+  * Thermal Power Plants
 * Added the Warm Startup Cost field for Thermal Power Plants.
 * Added the Startup Minimum Time for Warm State of Thermal Power Plants.
 * Added the option to only consider coupled generation of Combined Cycle Plants.